-I believe that we in the leadership development and coaching realm need to rethink the term leadership and use it as a badge of honor, primarily to describe a person who can build relationships and influence others to change the future.
+I believe we in the leadership development and coaching realm need to rethink the term leadership and use it to describe a person who can actually build relationships and influence followers to change the future.
 I suggest that when a person simply holds a title of authority, we should use only the official title of supervisor, manager, director, CEO, etc.

 I also believe it is important to develop leadership skills in a larger group of people.
 That group includes parents, members of the community, volunteers, and ordinary citizens who see a problem and are willing to step forward and work with other people to make a difference.
 Many leadership skills are the same in any arena; more people need the skills and attitudes of leadership to address the issues that face so many in society.